 We focus on fixing these issues with common practices such as Invisalign and Braces!
-Our offices in Pocatello, Blackfoot, and Soda Springs seek to serve your individual needs.
+Our offices in Pocatello, Blackfoot, and Soda Springs, Idaho seek to serve your individual needs.

 Only your dentist or orthodontist can determine whether you can benefit from orthodontics.
 Based on diagnostic tools that include a full medical and dental health history, a clinical exam, plaster models of your teeth, and special X-rays and photographs, an orthodontist or dentist can decide whether orthodontics are recommended, and develop a treatment plan that’s right for you.

 Our orthodontists are equipped to handle all kinds of unique needs and scenarios!

 What are some common conditions that may need braces?

 When your teeth look as expected, top and bottom rows are perfectly aligned and the jaw can move in a normal manner.
 No gaps, buck teeth, or bulldog teeth!

 Sometimes called “buck teeth” — where the upper front teeth lie too far forward (stick out) over the lower teeth!

 A “bulldog” appearance where the lower teeth are too far forward or the upper teeth too far back!

 Gaps, or spaces, between the teeth as a result of missing teeth or teeth that do not “fill up” the mouth!